 What is E-Verify?

 E-Verify is an online system operated dually by the Department of Homeland Security (DHS) and Social Security Administration (SSA), which allows participating employers to electronically verify the employment eligibility of their employees.
-E-Verify compares information from Form I-9 to government records to confirm that an employee is authorized to work in the U.S. Employers can think of it as an added layer of authentication.
+E-Verify compares information from Form I-9 to government records to confirm that an employee is authorized to work in the U.S.

 Who must use E-Verify?